Ronald Hugh Morrieson: Post death

-When the Morrieson homestead was knocked down about 20 years ago to make way for Hawera's first fast-food restaurant - KFC - Hawera resident Robert Surgenor negotiated a deal and rescued the house's attic.
+When the Morrieson homestead was knocked down about 20 years ago to make way for Hāwera's first fast-food restaurant - KFC - Hāwera resident Robert Surgenor negotiated a deal and rescued the house's attic.
 It sat on his farm, slowly rotting away behind a boxthorn hedge, while Mr Surgenor discussed with his friend, Tawhiti Museum owner Nigel Ogle, how best to use it.
 "Without him deciding to do that, this project would never have happened," Mr Ogle said.
 "You won't get any closer to Ron now."

 Mr Surgenor said he had several offers for the attic over the years but refused them all in favour of somewhere local.
 "Where it's gone is a good place for it."

 The Tawhiti display took 11 months of building and restoring at a cost of $60,000.
 Mr Ogle said the purpose-built facility is intended to help people get to know South Taranaki's quirkiest famous author.

 The annual Ronald Hugh Morrieson Literary Awards take place during the third school term each year.
 It is in its 32nd year and is open to secondary school students whose parents are South Taranaki District Council residents or ratepayers.
 Since 2009, the short story competition has also included an open section for people over the age of 13 and who are residents or ratepayers in the wider Taranaki region.

-A fictional meeting between Morrieson and poet James K. Baxter is detailed in Horseplay, a play by award winning playwright Ken Duncum.
+A fictional meeting between Morrieson and poet James K. Baxter is detailed in Horseplay, a play by award-winning playwright Ken Duncum.
 The play was first staged at BATS Theatre, Wellington in November 1994 and later revived by Auckland Theatre Company in May 2010, as part of the Auckland Readers and Writers Festival.
 It featured John Leigh as Morrieson, and Tim Balme as Baxter.